Survival statistics for brain tumours

 - Whether it has features in the cells that make it difficult to treat

-About 60 out of 100 people (60%) diagnosed with a PNET will live for more than 10 years.
+About 60 out of 100 people (60%) diagnosed with a PNET will survive for 10 years or more after diagnosis.
 If the tumour has not spread into surrounding brain tissue and can be completely removed, the chances of surviving 5 years without the tumour coming back will be higher.
 If the tumour has spread the outlook is not so good.

 Pituitary tumours are almost always benign (not cancerous).
 Some make hormones and release them into the blood and some don’t.
 The outlook is usually good for these tumours but is slightly better for the type that does not make hormones.
-Almost 85 out of 100 people (85%) with pituitary tumours live for 5 years or more after diagnosis and have a normal lifespan.
+Almost 90 out of 100 people with pituitary tumours (90%) will survive for 5 years or more after diagnosis and have a normal lifespan.